About Stand Up To Cancer

 Who created Stand Up To Cancer?

-SU2C was created by a group of women whose lives have all been affected by cancer in profound ways.
+Stand Up To Cancer was created by a group of women whose lives have all been affected by cancer in profound ways.
 In the fall of 2007, they began working together to marshal the resources of the media and entertainment industries in the fight against this disease.
-Stand Up To Cancer was formally launched on May 27, 2008.
+SU2C was formally launched on May 27, 2008.
+Click here to learn more about the SU2C co-founders.

 How will donations to Stand Up To Cancer be used?